Mumbi Macharia

-Mumbi Macharia (born 1997) is a Kenyan performing spoken-word poet and writer.
+Mūmbi Macharia (born 1997) is a Kenyan performing spoken-word poet and writer.
 She published her first poetry collection, When I Learned How To Walk & Other Poems, in 2020, and she is also known as a blogger, content creator and event curator.
 In 2021, aged 24, she was described by Citizen Digital in Kenya as one of the most sought-after spoken-word artists in the country, writing poetry that is "raw, vulnerable, and sultry".

 Early years and education

 Macharia was born and brought up in Nairobi, Kenya.
 She attended Nairobi International School, where her passion for spoken-word poetry began; as she has said: "Spoken word has been close to my heart from the time I was in high school."

 She received a bachelor's degree in Law from Riara University in Nairobi, and went on to earn her MA in African Studies in 2024 at the University of Copenhagen's Centre of African Studies, writing her thesis on "spoken word poetry as a site for expressing identity and belonging in Kenya".
 She subsequently began teaching Kiswahili as a foreign language at the Center of African Studies.